-The Federal Council is also responsible for the designation of states where there is effective protection against refoulement, as safe third countries.
-The Federal Council should periodically review these decisions.
+The Federal Council is also responsible for the designation of states where there is effective protection against refoulement as safe third countries.
+They should periodically review these decisions.

 The following requirements must be met:

 - Ratification of and compliance with the ECHR, the Refugee Convention, the UN Convention against Torture and the UN Covenant on Civil and Political Rights.